jack23247/blog/_posts/2021-05-10-netboot-netra-t1.md

 Discovering additional network configuration...
 ```

-It will take a while here (and while trying to autodetect the link on `eri1` which was not connected in my case), but when it's done, you'll be presented with your standard Solaris "choose your destiny" prompt:
+It will take a while here, specifically while trying to autodetect the link on `eri1` which was not connected in my case: when it's done, you'll be presented with your standard Solaris "choose your destiny" prompt:

 ```